 A thorough security assessment is built on asking the right questions.
 It’s about looking at your property from every angle to spot vulnerabilities before they become problems.
 To make your assessment truly effective, you need to cover all your bases, from the physical locks on the doors to the training your team receives.
 Breaking it down into key areas helps ensure nothing gets missed.
 Let’s walk through the essential questions you should be asking in four critical areas: infrastructure, emergency plans, health and safety, and staff training.

-Questions About Security Infrastructure
+Assessing Your Security Infrastructure

 Your hotel’s physical security is its first line of defense.
 This includes everything from technology and policies to the people who enforce them.
 When you examine your property, you’re looking for a seamless system that protects guests, staff, and assets.
 Start by asking if you have effective access control measures for guest rooms, staff-only areas, and amenities.
 Consider how you handle vehicle security in your parking lots and whether your key management system is truly secure.
 You should also review your fire protection systems to confirm they are up to code and regularly tested.
 A professional mobile security patrol can be a great way to keep an eye on your entire property, especially larger grounds and parking structures.

-Questions About Emergency Preparedness
+Gauging Your Emergency Preparedness

 While we hope for the best, we have to plan for the worst.
 Your emergency preparedness can make all the difference in a crisis.
 Even if you aren’t required to have a formal Emergency Action Plan (EAP), you should have clear, documented procedures for different scenarios.
 Do you have well-defined evacuation plans with clearly marked routes?
 How will you communicate with guests and staff during a fire, natural disaster, or security threat?
 It’s also important that your team understands their specific roles in an emergency.
 Having 24/7 security services ensures there is always someone on-site who is trained to lead and respond effectively, no matter when an incident occurs.

-Questions About Health and Safety
+Covering Your Health and Safety Bases

 Hotel security involves a delicate balance between robust safety measures and respecting guest privacy.
 Your protocols must align with legal requirements while meeting guest expectations.
 Ask yourself if your security measures, like surveillance cameras, are placed effectively without infringing on private spaces.
 Do you have clear procedures for handling medical emergencies, and is your staff trained in basic first aid?
 It’s also crucial to have a plan for responding to guest complaints about safety or harassment.
 Your assessment should confirm that you are not only protecting guests from external threats but also maintaining a safe and healthy environment throughout the property.